-Error Code Error Message Possible Reason(s) Additional Information 5001 Something failed in a previ- ous stage (wired error input) RTI DDS Toolkit found an error status in the input error cluster.
+Error Code Error Message Possible Reason(s) Additional Information 5001 Something failed in a previous stage (wired error input) RTI DDS Toolkit found an error status in the input error cluster.
 It might be due to an error in the previous stage.
-5002 Error handling the provided LabVIEW Data Check that the type of all transferred/ received data is the same and is similar to the one connected to the data type in the Create Reader/Writer subVIs.
-LabVIEW data connected to the data type pin in the Create Reader or Create Writer does not correspond with the type sent/received or is missing.
-5003 Unable to delete the con- tained entities of a participant 0 1 You can also delete the unused contained entities by using the DDS Release Unused Entities subVI 5004 Unable to delete a participant It is likely that another application is still using that Participant.
-Close all the instances before trying to delete it. (in RTI DDS Toolkit, Tools) 5005 Unable to finalize the DomainParticipantFactory.
+5002 Error handling the provided LabVIEW Data Check that the type of all transferred/received data is the same and is similar to the one connected to the data type in the Create Reader/Writer subVIs. type pin in the Create Reader or Cre- 5003 Unable to delete the contained entities of a participant It is likely that another application is still using an entity of that Participant.
+Close all the instances before trying to delete the contained entities.
+You can also delete the unused con- tained entities by using the DDS Release Unused Entities subVI (in 5004 Unable to delete a participant It is likely that another application is still using that Participant.
+Close all the instances before trying to delete it.
+RTI DDS Toolkit, Tools) 5005 Unable to finalize the Domain- ParticipantFactory.
 It is likely that another application is still using the DomainParticipantFactory.
 Close all the instances before trying to delete it.
-5006 Bad QoS settings (Library::Profile) QoS setting format is incorrect or does not match with any of the ones existing in the XML file.
-Check that format is correct (Library::Profile), the XML file exists, and it contains a correct configuration.